Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Launch the game via MO2.
 Launching from Steam, GOG, or the Uranium Fever Launcher will **NOT** launch the game with Uranium Fever enabled.
 - If prompted that INIs are read-only, select `Clear the Read Only Flag`.
+- If an unmodded version of the game is launched, re-run the [Uranium Fever Wabbajack Installer](https://uraniumfever.net/docs/setupinstructions/#-installing-uranium-fever-).
+This will repair any incorrect filepaths.

   ![Launch](https://github.com/user-attachments/assets/7713003d-0e46-45a3-aad4-ec2d21d5c446)

-:::danger Crashing or Freezing During Game Launch Overwolf is incompatible and will cause a launch crash.
+:::danger Crashing or Freezing During Game Launch
+- Overwolf is incompatible and will cause a launch crash.

 For other sources of crashes, refer to [Frequently Asked Questions](https://uraniumfever.net/docs/frequentlyaskedquestions) for troubleshooting steps before requesting support.
 :::